spootechnologies/spootechnologies.github.io/docs/sdk/Documentation.md

-boolean | boolean value (true, false) date | An ISO 8601 date objectRef | A reference to another object userRef | A reference to a user fileRef | A reference to a file bag | A bag of nested properties.
+boolean | boolean value (true, false) date | An ISO 8601 date objectRef | A reference to another object bag | A bag of nested properties.
 Here you can nest properties of any other type (even bags for deeper nesting).
 Bags don't have the "value" field, but "properties" instead action | An action that can be called.
 This holds a SPOO DSL Snippet event | An event that will be observed by SPOO.
 Learn more below